MatteoVicenzino/Minesweeper2025/dev_test_notes.md

 ### Cli and Graphics
 - ~~Show fully covered minefield when the game starts, instead of "Minefield not yet initialized" message~~
-- Remove nested if and for statements in the CLIHandler's displayGameStatus method to improve readability and structure
+- ~~Remove nested if and for statements in the CLIHandler's displayGameStatus method to improve readability and structure~~
+- Split CLIHandler (and create package) into smaller classes to improve readability and structure

 ### Tests
 - Refactor the tests to improve readability and structure: